Space-Hellas-SA/Azure-Lighthouse-SpaceCSP/README.md

 Space Hellas Service Desk - 1st Level Support and Ticket Management

 Space Hellas Service Desk is responsible 24/7 to receive new support requests from our customers via phone or Customer's ticketing system.
-Service Desk engineers will be also keeping track of the existing ones by updating Customer’s ticketing system  with case updates.
-Finally, Service Desk engineers are responsible to escalate each support case to the appropriate Azure engineer (2nd level).
+Service Desk engineers are responsible to escalate each support case to the appropriate Azure engineer (2nd level).

 Service Desk Telephones:
 +30-210-6504433 – Mon-Fri 7:00 – 20:00 local time